michael2012z/BitBible/markdown/KJV/files/Ps.md

 11. So shall the king greatly desire thy beauty: for he is thy Lord; and worship thou him.

-12. And the daughter of Tyre shall be there with a gift; even the rich among the people shall intreat thy favour.favour: Heb. face
+12. And the daughter of Tyre shall be there with a gift; even the rich among the people shall intreat thy favour.

 13. The king’s daughter is all glorious within: her clothing is of wrought gold.